cjdev2/cloud-seeder/README.md

   environment $ ["Foo"]
   stack_ "bucket"
 ```

 Things to notice:

   - There's a shebang at the top of this file.
-Because of Stack's script interpreter support (options to which are passed in the second line), we can run it anywhere!
+Because of Stack's script interpreter support (options to which are passed in the second line), we can run it anywhere.

   - We need the GHC language extension `OverloadedStrings` to allow `String`-like representation of the `Text` datatype, which our tool uses under the hood.

-  - The stack name must be the same as the template filename, minus `.yaml`
+  - The stack name must be the same as the template filename, minus `.yaml`.

-  - `environment` lists any environmental variables that must be provided to fill in the Parameters in the template...
+  - `environment` lists any environment variables that must be provided to fill in the Parameters in the template...

-  - ...however, `Env` is *always* required, as we believe it should be used to namespace stacks, i.e. `lab-app-server` vs `production-app-server`
+  - ...however, `Env` is *always* required, as it is used to namespace stacks, i.e. `lab-app-server` vs `production-app-server`.

-Run `env Env="test" Foo="bar" ./deploy.hs deploy --stack-name bucket`
+Run `env Env="test" Foo="bar" ./deploy.hs deploy --stack-name bucket`.
 Load up your CloudFormation console in AWS, and you should see a stack called `test-cloud-seeder-example-bucket` spinning up!